-- Lunch period (high school students only). - Passing periods (high school students only). - At evening or weekend activities on school property. - An emergency situation with the permission of the teacher, instructor, coach, program director, or administrator. - For approved instructional use by the student's teacher (high school students only).
+- Before the school day; - After the school day; - Lunch period (high school students only); - Passing periods (high school students only); - At evening or weekend activities on school property; - When necessary to monitor or manage a student's healthcare; or - An emergency situation with the permission of a school staff member.

-Building administration will have the discretion to determine the use of cell phones and PEDs for students participating in after school and/or extracurricular activities while on school property or while attending school sponsored or school related activities on or off school property.
+Building administration will have the discretion to

+determine the use of cell phones and PEDs for students participating in after school and/or extracurricular activities while on school property or while attending school sponsored or school related activities on or off school property.